renanvaz/trim-image/README.md

 #### cropInfo
 Defines which sides will be cut.
-By default, all sides are started as `true`
+By default, all sides are started as `true` If Buffer instance is used instead of path as input, mime-type of buffer needs to be specified in `bufferMime` field, defaults to 'image/png'.

 #### callback
 The callback function for async flow and error handle